addosampong/tmdb/README.md

 The TMDb dataset has some interesting characteristics about movies released from 1960 to 2015.

-The actual exploration analysis and visualization of the dataset together with the conclusions can be found in the accompanying `Jupyter Notebook`.
-To preview the notebook, open the `Investigate_a_Dataset.ipynb` file to in a `Jupyter Notebook`.
-This file also contains all the narratives, including the conclusions, of the project.
+The actual exploratory analyses and visualizations of the dataset together with the conclusions can be found in the accompanying `Investigate_a_Dataset.ipynb` file.
+To preview tthe file in a `Jupyter Notebook`.
+This file also contains all the narratives including the conclusions of the project.
 The `tmdb-movies.csv` file contains the actual dataset which was explored and analysed.

 ## Activities Done